justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 We know **object composition is a flexible alternative to subclassing**.
 The question is, **how can the framework use *object composition* to parameterize instances of GraphicTool** by the class of Graphic they're supposed to create?
-GraphicTool 中的动作在 GraphicTool 中聚合
+GraphicTool 中的动作需要使用 Graphic 具体类，如何在 GraphicTool 中参数化聚合 Graphic 具体类。

 ## 解决
-The solution lies in making *GraphicTool create a new Graphic by copying or "cloning" an instance of a Graphic subclass*.
+The solution lies in：
+1. making **GraphicTool create a new Graphic by copying or "cloning" an instance of a Graphic subclass**.
 We call this instance a prototype.

-GraphicTool is parameterized by the prototype it should clone and add to the score.
-If all Graphic subclasses support a *Clone* operation, then the GraphicTool can clone any kind of Graphic.
+2. GraphicTool is parameterized by the prototype it should clone and add to the score.
+3. If all Graphic subclasses support a *Clone* operation, then the GraphicTool can clone any kind of Graphic.

-So in our music editor, each tool for creating a music object is an instance of GraphicTool that's initialized with a different prototype.
+In music editor, each tool for creating a music object is an instance of GraphicTool that's *initialized with a different prototype*.
 Each GraphicTool instance will produce a music object by cloning its prototype and adding the clone to the score。

 ![[原型模式音谱示例.png]]

-We can use the Prototype pattern to reduce the number of classes even further.
+We can use the Prototype pattern to reduce the number of classes even further：

-We have separate classes for whole notes and half notes, but that's probably unnecessary.
-Instead they could be instances of the same class initialized with different bitmaps and durations.
+1. We have separate classes for whole notes and half notes,but that's probably unnecessary.
+2. Instead they could be instances of the same class initialized with different bitmaps and durations.

 A tool for creating whole notes becomes just a GraphicTool whose prototype is a MusicalNote initialized tobe a whole note.
 This can reduce the number of classes in the system dramatically.It also makesit easier to add a new kind of note to the music editor